-For transport of IP based or non-IP based V2X messages using uplink unicast V2X communication in case of applications identified by PSID or ITS-AID for the same applications as over PC5 reference point:
+For transport of IP based or non-IP based V2X messages using uplink unicast V2X communication in case of applications identified by e.g. PSID, ITS-AID, or AID for the same applications as over PC5 reference point:

 - V2X messages are transported over TCP/IP or UDP/IP packets.
 The UE may learn from V2X Application Server or UE may be configured explicitly about a transport layer protocol to be used, or no restriction is imposed by configuration;